ravescovi/msca_32021/allegro/README.md

 * How to install on windows?
 * How to install on mac?
 * What are the basic functions on your local server?

+## Data Pre Processing

+* Splitting the train / validation dataset.
+What are the considerations we want to make our model as good as it can be?

+## Training

+* Train..
+Train..
+Train..
+* PyTorch is awesome right?

+## Inference

+* Which data do we use?
+* Which metric do we use for assessing quality?